19 Tips for Renting a Car in Cancun in 2024

 Mexico’s Yucatan Peninsula is a fascinating place to visit and renting a car in Cancun is one of the best ways to see as much of this stunning destination as possible.
 A fascinating mix of turquoise waters, ancient ruins, vibrant cities and crystal clear cenotes, a road trip will allow stops at the iconic Chichen Itza, vibrant Tulum, blissful Isla Holbox and cultural Merida.

 We highly recommend renting a car in Cancun to have the freedom to explore the Yucatan Peninsula at your own pace and discover everything it has to offer.
-We personally found driving safe and easy and we highly recommend renting a car in Cancun.
-Here are our tips for renting a car in Cancun to help you on your journey!
+We personally found driving safe and easy during our epic Yucatan itinerary.
+Based on our experience we have lots of tips to make the most of your time in Cancun with your rental car!

 Cenote Ik Kil was one of the best places we visited in the Yucatan Peninsula with our rental car